AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_namedtransform.rst

       :module: PyOpenColorIO
       :staticmethod:

-      Get the requested transform, creating the transform from the inverse direction if the transform for the requested direction is missing.
+      Will create the transform from the inverse direction if the transform for requested direction is missing.

    .. py:class:: NamedTransform.NamedTransformAliasIterator
       :module: PyOpenColorIO
+      :canonical: PyOpenColorIO.NamedTransform.NamedTransformAliasIterator

       .. py:method:: NamedTransform.NamedTransformAliasIterator.__init__(*args, **kwargs)